Jet Airways: Consolidation

 In the third quarter of 2010, Jet Airways became the largest airline in India with a passenger market share of 22.6%.
 In July 2012, the airline officially sought government approval to join Star Alliance.
 Jet Airways is not a member of Star Alliance as of 2017.
 In June 2011, it became the first domestic airline in India to ban meat products and liquids in check-in baggage.
-Jet Airways merged the JetLite brand into Jet Konnect on 25 March 2012 and started offering business-class seats after the demise of Kingfisher Airlines.
+Jet Airways merged the JetLite brand into Jet Konnect on 25 March 2012 and began offering business-class seats after the demise of Kingfisher Airlines.
 In 2013, Etihad Airways planned to buy a stake in the airline following the government's announcement in September 2012 that foreign airlines could take a stake of up to 49% in Indian carriers.
 On 24 April 2013, Jet announced that it was ready to sell a 24% stake in the airline to Etihad for US$379 million.
-The deal, which was expected to be signed in January 2013, was postponed and was completed on 12 November 2013.
+The deal, which was expected to be signed in January 2013, was deferred, and was eventually inked on 12 November 2013.
 Naresh Goyal retained 51% ownership of the stock.
 In 2013, the airline lowered prices and entered into a fare war with low-cost carriers IndiGo and SpiceJet due to falling passenger demand.
 In February 2013, the airline's market value dropped by ₹4.84 billion due to falling share prices.
 Jet Airways made profits in the third quarter of the financial year 2013–14, after posting losses over the previous year.
-Jet Airways announced on 11 August 2014 that it would phase out Jet Konnect by the end of the year as part of plans to re-position itself as a uniform full-service operator.
+The airline announced on 11 August 2014 that it would phase out Jet Konnect by the end of the year as part of plans to reposition itself as a uniform full-service operator.
 On 1 December 2014, Jet Konnect was fully merged with Jet Airways, making it the third full-service airline in India besides Air India and Vistara.
-In December 2015, Jet Airways announced the closure of its scissor hub at Brussels Airport by March 2016 and the opening of new hub at Amsterdam Schiphol Airport effective 27 March 2016.
+In December 2015, Jet Airways announced the closure of its scissor hub at Brussels Airport by March 2016 and the inauguration of a new hub at Amsterdam Schiphol Airport, effective 27 March 2016.
 As of February 2016, it was the second-largest airline in India after IndiGo, with a 21.2% passenger-market share.